anderkve/paraprof/README.md

 ### User-supplied gradients

-By default L-BFGS-B uses finite differences, which costs N (forward) or 2N (central) extra calls per gradient.
+By default L-BFGS-B uses finite differences, which costs 2N (central difference) or N (forward difference) extra calls per gradient.
 If you have an analytic gradient, pass it via `grad_func`:

 ```python
 def target(p):